CAREER LIFE EDUCATION 8 & 9

 - begin planning for their transition beyond high school

-Specifically, students will explore topics such as employability skills, workplace standards and safety, healthy living, responsible decision-making and relationships, substance misuse, road safety as well as budgeting, credit cards and banking.
+Specifically, students will explore topics such as employability skills, workplace standards and safety, post-secondary and career exploration.

-In addition, as students take this course in their grade 11 year, it will provide them with the invaluable opportunity to continue to work on their Graduation Transition Plan under the direct guidance and support of their Senior Planning teacher and assist them in preparing for their presentation in grade 12.
+In addition, as students take this course in their grade 11 year, it will provide them with the invaluable opportunity to continue to work on their Capstone Project under the direct guidance and support of their Career Education teacher and assist them in preparing for their Capstone Project presentation in grade 12.